Jodi Kantor

-Education and early career
+Early life and education

-Born and raised in a Jewish family in New York City, Kantor moved to Holmdel Township, New Jersey where she graduated from Holmdel High School.
+Born and raised in a Jewish family in New York City, Kantor moved to Holmdel Township, New Jersey, where she graduated from Holmdel High School.
 Kantor's grandparents were Holocaust survivors.
-In 1996, Kantor graduated magna cum laude from Columbia University, with a degree in history.
+In 1996, Kantor graduated magna cum laude from Columbia University with a degree in history.
 She participated in the Dorot Fellowship in Israel from 1996 to 1997, where she studied Hebrew and worked with Israeli-Palestinian organizations in East Jerusalem, and later worked for a year as an Urban Fellow in Rudy Giuliani's Mayor's Office of Operations.
 Later, Kantor attended Harvard Law School for one semester, taking a leave, to work in Washington, D.C., at Slate's office, where she later became the magazine's New York editor.

 The New York Times

-After corresponding with New York Times columnist Frank Rich about how that paper could improve its arts coverage, she was brought on as editor of the Arts and Leisure section by Howell Raines at age 28.
+After corresponding with New York Times columnist Frank Rich about how that paper could improve its arts coverage, she was brought on as editor of the Arts and Leisure section by Howell Raines at age 27.
 She is thought to be the youngest person to edit a section of the New York Times.
 Under the guidance of Rich and others, she made the section more visual, added new features and more reporting and recruited writers like Emily Nussbaum, Jesse Green and Manohla Dargis.
 In 2004 at the age of 28, she was named to Crain's New York Business "40 Under 40" list.

 In 2007, Kantor turned to covering politics for the Times, including the 2008 presidential campaign and Barack Obama's biography.
 Starting in 2007, she wrote some of the earliest articles about Michelle Obama, the role of the Obama daughters in their father's career, the role of basketball in the president's life, his relationship with Rev. Jeremiah Wright and his career as a constitutional law professor.
 She broke the news of initial strain between Obama and Reverend Jeremiah Wright.
 In autumn of 2009, she co-authored the story of Michelle Obama's slave roots and authored a cover story in the New York Times magazine about the first marriage, for which she interviewed the president and first lady in the Oval Office.
 In the interview, she asked them "How can you have an equal marriage when one person is President?"